Power Spikes II

-is a volleyball arcade video game developed by Video System and originally published by Taito on October 19, 1994.
-A follow-up to Hyper V-Ball for the Super Nintendo Entertainment System, it was first launched for Neo Geo MVS (arcade) and later ported to Neo Geo CD.
+is a 1994 volleyball video game developed by Video System and published by Taito for the Neo Geo arcade platform.
+It is the sequel to Power Spikes (1991).
+It was first launched for Neo Geo MVS (arcade) and later ported to Neo Geo CD.
 It is the final installment in the Super Volleyball series.
 It is also the only volleyball game released on the Neo Geo.

 In the game, players have the choice to compete across any of the game modes available with either AI-controlled opponents or against other human players.
 Headed by Aero Fighters Assault producer Koji Furukawa, Power Spikes II was created by most of the same team that would later work on several projects at Video System such as later entries in the Aero Fighters franchise.

 The game has since been re-released through download services for various consoles.
+Hamster Corporation acquired the game's rights alongside Video System's catalogue, re-releasing the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.
 It received mixed reception from critics and reviewers alike since its initial launch.